lablup/backend.ai-docs-webui/docs/overview/overview.rst

   etc.) running within the compute session.
 You do not need to know the container's address and port number directly, but you can use the provided CLI client or GUI console to directly access the desired daemon of the session.
-- Console App: A GUI client that is served as a web or standalond app.
+- (GUI) Console: A GUI client that is served by web.
 You can use the service after logging in by specifying the address of the Backend.AI server and entering the user account information.
-- Local wsproxy: Proxy server built into the console app.
-Services such as Jupyter Notebook and Terminal that can be used in the console app communicate with the server through websocket, which converts general HTTP requests to and from the console app into websocket to deliver messages.
+- WSProxy: Proxy server which serves interactive apps, such as Jupyter Notebook and Terminal, that can be used in the GUI Console to communicate with the Backend.AI server through websocket, which converts general HTTP requests to and from the Console into websocket to deliver messages.

-  - If the console app loses its connection to wsproxy or the wsproxy server is dead, it will not be possible to access services such as Jupyter Notebook and Terminal.
+  - If the GUI Gonsole loses its connection to wsproxy or the wsproxy server is dead, it will not be possible to access services such as Jupyter Notebook and Terminal.

-- Web wsproxy: In the case of the console app provided as a web, the built-in server cannot be operated due to the nature of the browser.
-In this case, you can use services such as Jupyter Notebook, Terminal, etc. in the web environment by making the wsproxy server as a separate web server so that the console app can see the web wsproxy.